 I like words.
 A lot.
 You might already have guessed this.

 I am a librarian in my early 40s.
 Home includes one cat (Astra), a lot of books, a folk harp, and a moderate amount of fiber (I knit).

 Librarianship is very much part of my personal religious practice: I care deeply about connecting people with information that makes their lives better in some way.
 Particular interests include how we find and use information, issues around privacy and technology, group dynamics, and accessibility.

 I work in a special library setting in the Boston area, and I’ve worked in a high school library and a small public university in the past.

 I’m passionate about connecting people with information that helps them or makes their lives easier, and this is just as true in my Craft life as it is in my professional life.
 I’m particularly interested in how we find and use information, issues around privacy and technology, and issues of accessibility.

 Boston is the city I grew up in (different suburb), and I’m so delighted to be home now, and near a number of long-term friends.
 I’ve also lived for 12 years in Minnesota, and 3.5 years in rural Maine.

-You can find out more information about me on my general information site.
-I also have a religious blog.
 The Seeking site gives a good overview of how I approach the basics of witchcraft and teaching.
 Blog posts include information about my personal practice.